Executive Director of the Eileen Fisher Leadership Institute, host & co-producer of Women Together

-Antoinette Klatzky serves as Executive Director of the Eileen Fisher Leadership Institute and host and co-producer of Women Together and GAIA, a global movement of 13,000 change makers.
+Antoinette Klatzky serves as Executive Director of the Eileen Fisher Leadership Institute and host and co-producer of Women Together.
 As Strategic Partner for Eileen Fisher, she developed an Emergency Relief Fund for employees affected by COVID-19, led the development of Choose Handloom and supported the launch of Eileen Fisher Renew.
-A systems change facilitator and strategic thinker, Antoinette acts as an advisor to various networks on systemic and strategic action for racial equity and justice and serves on the boards of the Westchester Community Foundation, Presencing Institute and Women’s Funding Network.
+A systems change facilitator and strategic thinker, Antoinette acts as an advisor to various networks on systemic and strategic action for racial equity and justice and serves on the boards of the Westchester Community Foundation and Women’s Funding Network.
 Antoinette will share about how shadow can be harnessed as a Source for transformation, and how the GAIA Journey was a prototype for global collaboration and response to crisis.

 Arawana’s pioneering work as a choreographer, performer and educator is deeply sourced in collaborative improvisation.
-She currently heads the creation of Social Presencing Theater (SPT) for the Presencing Institute.
-Working with Otto Scharmer and colleagues at the Presencing Institute, she brings her background in the arts, meditation and social justice to creating “social presencing” that makes visible both current reality and emerging future possibilities.
+She brings her background in the arts, meditation and social justice to creating “social presencing” that makes visible both current reality and emerging future possibilities.

 Her dance career ranges from directing an interracial street dance company formed by the Boston Mayor’s Office for Cultural Affairs in the aftermath of the 1968 murder of Dr. Martin Luther King, to being one of the foremost performers of Japanese Court Dance, bugaku, in the US.
 She has been Co-Director of the Dance Program at Naropa University, Boulder, CO; and founder-director of two contemporary dance companies in Cambridge, MA.